nikolaystrikhar/gutenberg-forms/readme.txt

 - Fix: Field IDs with accents on letters were breaking most of the functionality
 - Fix: Initial conditions (when a form appears) were not working for conditional fields
 - Fix: Conditional text fields did not work
+- Tweak: Add a block inserter button to the form block
 - Tweak: Removed a "required" switcher from all blocks, it's already available in fields settings, no need to have it twice
 - Tweak: Range switcher of a number field moved to field settings
 - Tweak: Blocks are ordered better and grouped in a "Gutenberg Forms" category